Introduction to PostgreSQL Show Tables

 Using the pg_tables to Get the List of Tables

-We can also make the use of the alternative PostgreSQL query on the table pg_tables that is located inside the pg_catalog database that stores the details of all the tables that include all the user-defined tables and the system tables present in PostgreSQL database.
-The system tables also called schemas named information_schema and pg_catalog are already present in our PostgreSQL once it is installed.
+We can also make use of the alternative PostgreSQL query on the table pg_tables, which is located inside the pg_catalog database that stores the details of all the tables that include all the user-defined tables and the system tables present in the PostgreSQL database.
+The system tables, also called schemas named information_schema and pg_catalog, are already present in our PostgreSQL once installed.
 Hence, we will need to retrieve the records of the pg_tables table except for the records whose schema names are information_schema and pg_catalog.
 Finally, we can execute the following query to show the tables in PostgreSQL.

 Code: